srl-labs/learn-srlinux/docs/get-started/cli.md

 ### Running

 When a user logs into SR Linux, they start in the `running` mode.
-This is the mode in which the user can use operational and show commands, view configuration and perform actions via `/tools` commands, but they cannot perform any configuration changes.
+This is the mode in which the user can use operational and show commands, view configuration and perform actions via `/tools` commands, but they **can not** perform any configuration changes.

 /// admonition | Similar to...
     type: subtle-note